Issue

 Our Recommendations

-1. Communicate the importance of the thebaine industry to the Government of Canada; and
+1. Communicate the importance of the thebaine industry to the Government of Canada; and,

-2. Engage, invest in and provide support to this new emerging industry as part of the long-
+2. Engage, invest in and provide support to this new emerging industry as part of the long-term strategy for Alberta’s economic diversification, including:

 1. Investigating artificial synthesized alternatives; and,